qgis/QGIS-Documentation/source/docs/training_manual/qgis_server/wms.rst

 * Based on the request above, let's replace the ``countries`` layer with another.
 * In order to see what other layers are available you could open up the :file:`world.qgs` project in QGIS and see.
-Keep in mind though that the WMS clients don't have access to the QGIS project, they just see the capabilities document.
+Keep in mind though that the WMS clients don't have access to the QGIS project, they just look at the capabilities document contents.
 Also, there's a configuration option so that some of the layers existing in the QGIS project are ignored by QGIS when serving the WMS service.
 * So, you could look at the layer list when you point QGIS Desktop to the ``GetCapabilities`` URL or you could try yourself finding other layer names